-In this section, we propose a formal definition of FTS based on the foregoing discussion.
-A definition is critical because progress in FTS research requires that researchers use the same frame of reference to compare results.
+Based on the foregoing discussion, in this section we propose a formal definition of FTS.
+A definition is critical since progress in FTS research requires that researchers use the same frame of reference to compare results.
 Before we propose our definition, we posit that FTS requires satisfying all four of these criteria:

-The main objective of FTS is duration reduction.
-This criterion distinguishes FTS from other popular global software development configurations and practices (e.g., offshoring is often conducted for cost objectives; parallel development is a more manageable configuration).
-FTS is clearly difficult and offers no other advantages over other configurations besides speed.
+- 1. The main objective of FTS is duration reduction.
+This criterion distinguishes FTS from other popular global software development configurations and practices (e.g., offshoring is often conducted for cost objectives, parallel development is a more manageable configuration).
+FTS is clearly difficult and offers no other advantages over other configurations besides speed. - 2.
+Production sites are far apart in time zones.
+This criterion differentiates FTS from other production acceleration tactics.